CyberDeco/MacPak/README.md

 ## Why is this written in *Rust*???

-Because attempting this in Python first made me realize I needed a beefier (read: compiler) language and I didn't want to learn C, C#, or C++, among other reasons.
+Because attempting this in Python first made me realize I needed a beefier (read: compiler) language and I didn't want to learn C, C#, or C++.

 ## Credits